Nepal at a Glance

 Topography

-Deepest gorge in the world - Kaligandaki and Highest point on Earth - Mount Everest (8,848m)
+The deepest gorge in the world - Kaligandaki and the Highest point on Earth - Mount Everest (8,848m)

 Population